Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Quantitative Model

 I solve the model exactly using the closed-form solutions derived in Section \ref{model}.
 I use the full WIOD input requirement matrix as input for $\mathcal{A}_{2000}$ and the vector of final consumptions $F_{ij,2000}^r$ to back out the vector $B$ such that $\beta_{ij}^r=F^r_{ij,2000}/\sum_{r,i,j} F_{ij,2000}^r$.
 I set $\rho=.7$ which is similar to the estimated $AR(1)$ coefficient of the destination shocks $\hat\eta_{jt}$.
 The remaining parameters are the inventory-to-sales ratio $\alpha$ and the stochastic process for the shocks.
 To obtain an empirically plausible distribution of shocks I estimate the country-specific variances $\sigma_j^2$ and use them directly.
 The lack of a long enough time series prevents me from estimating the full covariance matrix.
 I circumvent this problem by generating a covariance matrix such that the variances are given by the vector of $\sigma_j^2$ and the average correlation is $\varrho$.
 I calibrate $\varrho$ to match the coefficient of the regression $\sigma(\eta_{it}^r)=\beta U_i^r+\varepsilon_i^r$, where $\sigma(\eta_{it}^r)= \left( \sum_t \left(\eta^r_{it}-\frac{1}{T}\sum_t \eta^r_{it}\right)^2 \right)^\frac{1}{2}$.
 Table \ref{model_regression_varrho} reports the regression output for both the actual data and the model-generated data.

-I use $\alpha$ to match the average relative volatility of output and demand across industries.
+I use $\alpha$ to match the average relative volatility of output and demand across industries of 1.26, which the model replicates exactly.
 The moments are targeted for the year 2001 (the first year in which shocks are identified in the data) in the multiple destination model.
 I keep the parameters constant for the single destination model.
+The counterfactuals are implemented by replacing either the input requirement matrix $\mathcal{A}_{2000}$, $\alpha$, or both.